-Tax Consequences After A Short Sale or Foreclosure
+Will You Have To Pay Taxes After A Short Sale or Foreclosure?

-One of the top questions we receive from homeowners considering a short sale or foreclosure, is “What about taxes?”.
+One of the top questions we receive from homeowners considering a short sale or foreclosure, is “How will a short sale affect my taxes?“.
 This page is to serve as a starting point for gathering information.
 We are not tax experts and cannot provide tax advice.
 We have an excellent tax accountant that we highly recommend, and highly recommend you contact him or your tax accountant/attorney with any questions regarding taxes.

-Short Sales and Foreclosures may require you to recognize ordinary income if the lender cancels any of your outstanding mortgage balance.
+Current tax laws may require you to report any loss from a Short Sale or Foreclosures ordinary income if the lender cancels any of your outstanding mortgage balance.
 There are exclusions that you may be eligible for that are outlined below.

-Do you have to pay taxes on a Short Sale or Foreclosure?
+Do you have to pay taxes after a Short Sale or Foreclosure?

 A 1099C will always be received from the first mortgage and will only be received from the second mortgage if they agreed to write off the remaining balance of the loan.